mendezVKI/MODULO/README.md

 The old version based on MATLAB implementation and related GUI is no longer maintained but will remain available on the branch "Old_Matlab_Implementation".
 We also keep the first Python implementation in the branch "Old_Python_Implementation".
 See the Readme file in these branches for more information.

+## Documentation

+The full documentation is available at https://modulo.readthedocs.io/en/latest/intro.html.
+This documentation is stored alongside the source code and linked to a specific version of MODULO.

 ### What is MODULO, and what are data-driven decompositions?

 MODULO allows to compute data-driven decompositions of experimental and numerical data.
 To have a concise overview of the context, we refer to: